Hypnosis Music Therapy

 Here is an example of a pure binaural tone with a delta frequency of around 1.5 cycles per second.
 First, try listening with headphones, and then compare this to the way it sounds when you listen on stereo speakers.
 Provided that your speakers are evenly spaced in front of you and are of a reasonable quality, you should be able to hear a much more pronounced beating sound.

 Binaural beats make a wonderful addition to music for hypnosis because they can actively induce a state of deep relaxation.
-They can also be useful when dealing with dealing with clients who are particularly resistant to relaxing.
+They can also be useful when dealing with clients who are particularly resistant to relaxing.

 In their raw form, binaural beats are rather plain sounding, so they are usually embedded within a piece of music.
 Drone music makes a perfect home for binaural tones.
 Here is an example of some drone music with binaural tones: